-Once the feature is activated, PFA will be played the next time the engine enters the neutral position.
-In order for PFA to begin, power must remain on once the engine enters the neutral position.
-At this point ProtoSounds has taken over control of your engine and disabled the bell and whistle buttons from any further operator functions.
-In addition, ProtoSounds has reconfigured the way the DCRU reverse unit functions by disabling the reverse unit state during operation of the PFA feature.
-This forces the engine to leave your station in the same direction it arrived.
-The following operator controlled "events" control PFA's actions and sounds.
+At this point ProtoSounds® has taken over control of your engine and disabled the bell and whistle buttons from responding to any futher operator input.
+In addition, ProtoSounds® has reconfigured the way the reverse unit functions by disabling the Reverse state during operation of the FYS effects.
+This forces the engine to leave your freight yard in the same direction that it arrived in.
+The following operator controlled "events" control FYS's actions and sound effects.

-Event 1 (Forward) While the locomotive is running in forward (or reverse) PFA is activated by the operator pushing and holding the bell button down for three or more seconds.
-The locomotive bell begins chiming and can be left on or turned off without disabling PFA.
+Event 1 (Forward) While the locomotive is running in forward (or reverse) FYS is activated by the operator pushing and holding the bell button down for three or more seconds.
+The locomotive bell begins chiming and can be left on or turned off without disabling FYS.

-Event 2 (Neutral Before Reverse) The operator now interrupts the transformer throttle to stop the engine and put it into neutral.
-If the throttle setting was at 14 volts or higher, ProtoSounds will play the sound of squealing brakes as the engine comes to a stop.
+Event 2 (Neural Before Reverse) The operator now interrupts the transformer throttle to stop the engine and put it into Neutral.
+If the throttle setting was at 14 volts or higher, ProtoSounds® will play the sound of squeaking brake sounds as the engine comes to a halt.

-I. Upon stopping of the engine, the operator must immediately turns the throttle back on as the engine sits in neutral.
-If the bell was not turned off after activating PFA, it now turns off automatically.
+A. Upon stopping of the engine, the operator must immediately turn the throttle back on to keep the engine in the Neutral position.
+If the bell was not turned off after activating

-Put Engine In Neutral At Low Power
+Put Engine In Neutral